Rushikhot/Knee-Arthroplasty-RAG/README.md

 A Retrieval-Augmented Generation (RAG) pipeline for orthopedic clinical decision support built on MedGemma-27B and evaluated against vanilla LLM inference.
 ## Overview

-This system retrieves relevant passages from a curated corpus of knee arthroplasty textbooks and guidelines then generates grounded answers using a large language model.
+This system retrieves relevant passages from a curated corpus of knee arthroplasty textbooks and guidelines then generates answers using a large language model.
 It includes hyperparameter tuning, cross-encoder reranking, and evaluation (ROUGE, BERTScore, METEOR).

 ## Architecture